 This page explains time series equations that underlie Monte Carlo simulation and in particular the underlying formulas for volatility, mean reversion and other factors.
 Time series equations must have some kind of stochastic element, but they can include a host of other variables, the most important of which is mean reversion.
+I try to explain these things with some simple excel equations rather than trying to understand formulas in text books.
 Factors other than mean reversion can include minimum and maximum conditions that reflect periods of surplus capacity.
 A basic time series equation can be expanded to include sudden jumps, mean reversion, minimum levels, maximum levels and trends.

-The notion of making equations could have deep philosophic elements.
+The notion of making equations can be relate to philosophic ideas.
 In your life there will be random events such as pandemics, economic recessions, medical emergencies, dog bites, political upheaval … Your task in life is to manage these uncertain events and have a reasonably satisfying life.
 You can try to get some mean reversion with an education, an open mind, different debt levels and other equations on top of the random events.
+For example, if you lose your job during a recession but you have watched a lot of videos and have a resilient personality, you have more mean reversion.
 Maybe you should think about Monte Carlo and time series equations as more of a philosophy than some kind of practical statistical analysis that you will be able to use.

 Volatility and Standard Deviation of Rate of Return

 Mean reversion is a crucial factor in developing time series.
 Efficient markets theory suggests the stock prices do not have mean reversion because all of the relevant information is supposed to be incorporated in the current price.
 This suggests that if prices for example change according to a moving average, you could beat the market by simply buying when the stocks go down and then sell when stock go up.
 If you could do this and ignore the real information that is changing the value of stocks, the market would not be efficient.